Carpentry student claims classmates harassed, assaulted her at Lancaster County CTC in Mount Joy

 “She works two jobs, studies, all the time, I am very proud of her.
 For her to go through this right now, having to see her cry because of the threats.
 It’s hard,” said Sonnier.

-The school presented Victoria with these options: transfer to the Brownstone Campus, complete cyber school, take up welding, or complete commercial carpentry rather than go back to the residential class.
+The school presented Victoria with these options: transfer to the Brownstown Campus, complete cyber school, take up welding, or complete commercial carpentry rather than go back to the residential class.

 None of those seem right to Victoria’s family.